-Approximately 9.5%, or 19.5 kilometres, of our water system is made of ductile iron pipe.
+Approximately 18.9 kilometres, of our water system is made of ductile iron pipe.
 Ductile iron is still used in some applications in Salmon Arm.
 The service life expectancy of ductile iron pipe can be up to 100 years.

 PVC Watermains